-- Assignments that rely on publicly available data Art.
+- Research activities where the specific data collection does not require REB review.
+Assignments that rely on publicly available data Art.
 2.2), that involve observation of people in a public place and are in accordance with Art.
 2.3, and/or that rely on the secondary use of anonymous data (Art.
 2.4).
 Note: In the TCPS2, “anonymous” data refers to data that never had identifiers associated with it.
 If the secondary use dataset has only been de-identified or anonymized, and is individual level data, then its use for course-based research activities would likely require research ethics review (Art.
 5.5B).

-The following examples involve learning a research skill, but because they take place entirely within the class and do not involve recruitment of people outside of the class, MREB has determined it is not necessary to obtain course-based research ethics clearance for these types of assignments.
-As opposed to similar assignments involving those outside the class, the instructor can be sure students understand the nature of the assignment and can more easily manage any risks.
+The following examples involve learning a research skill, but because they take place entirely within the class and it is not necessary for participants to provide data about themselves, MREB has determined course-based research ethics clearance is not required for these types of assignments.

-- Assignments that involve students learning/practicing a research skill with other students in the class.
+- Assignments that involve students learning/practicing a research skill with other students in the class but that do not require students to provide real data about themselves.
 For example, conducting mock interviews with each other, developing a survey and having classmates look through it and provide feedback on the survey design, etc.

 - Assignments where the instructor creates a dataset by surveying the class, and students practice data analysis methods with the dataset.
-In this type of assignment, it is recommended the instructor only collect anonymous and non-sensitive data from students and have an alternative for those who do not want to provide information about themselves (e.g., tell students to pretend they are someone else when answering the questions).
+In this type of assignment, the instructor should only collect anonymous and non-sensitive data from students and have an alternative for those who do not want to provide information about themselves (e.g., tell students to pretend they are someone else when answering the questions).

 Instructors who need assistance applying the above criteria to their specific course/assignment are encouraged to contact the MREB Secretariat for a determination of whether research ethics review is required (email@example.com).